jamessimone/apex-rollup/README.md

 These are the fields on the `Rollup Control` custom metadata type:

 - `Max Lookup Rows Before Batching` - if you are rolling up to an object that interacts in many different ways within the system, `Rollup` moves from using a Queueable based system (read: fast and light) to a Batched Apex approach (read: solid, sometimes slow).
 You can override the default for switching to Batch Apex by lowering the number of rows.
 Without an `Org_Default` record, this defaults to `3333`
-- `Max Lookup Rows For Queueable` - if you haven't selected a Batch Apex override, defaults to `5000`
+- `Max Parent Rows Updated At Once` (defaults to 5000) - The maximum number of parent rows that can be updated in a single transaction.
+Otherwise, Rollup splits the parent items evenly and updates them in separate transactions.
+If you don't fill out this field (on the Org Defaults or specific Control records), defaults to half of the DML row limit.
-- `Rollup` lookup field to the `Rollup__mdt` metadata record.
-Optional.
+- `Rollup` (optional) - lookup field to the `Rollup__mdt` metadata record.
 - `Should Abort Run` - if done at the `Org_Defaults` level, completely shuts down all rollup operations in the org.
 Otherwise, can be used on an individual rollup basis to turn on/off.
 - `Should Run As` - a picklist dictating the preferred method for running rollup operations.
 Possible values are `Queueable`, `Batchable`, or `Synchronous Rollup`.
 - `Trigger Or Invocable Name` - If you are using custom Apex, a schedulable, or rolling up by way of the Invocable action and can't use the `Rollup` lookup field.
 Use the pattern `trigger_fieldOnCalcItem_to_rollupFieldOnTarget_rollup` - for example: 'trigger_opportunity_stagename_to_account_name_rollup' (use lowercase on the field names).
 If there is a matching Rollup Limit record, those rules will be used.
 The first part of the string comes from how a rollup has been invoked - either by `trigger`, `invocable`, or `schedule`.
 A scheduled flow still uses `invocable`!